AnnAnnFryingPan/papers_course/journal.md

 A paper about stuff
 Ann Gledson

-This is the introduction section as described in Keane 2000
+This is the introduction section as described in Keane 2000 and Gledson 2010